Los Angeles City Council unanimously approves emergency moratorium on 'no-fault' evictions

 A no-fault eviction is defined as when a tenant is evicted for reasons that are no fault of their own - for instance, when the landlord ends the lease.
-If Mayor Eric Garcetti signs the ordinance, it could go into effect as early as Wednesday, according to the L.A.
+The ordinance requires a signature from Mayor Eric Garcetti for it to go into effect, which could happen as early as this week, according to the L.A.
 City Attorney's office.

+#BREAKING: Dozens cheer as L.A.
+City Council unanimously approves motion to halt “no-fault” evictions to protect tenants before #AB1484 goes into effect.— Anabel Muñoz (@abc7anabel) October 22, 2019

+If mayor signs today, could go into effect as early as tomorrow, according to the city attorney’s office.Details to follow. pic.twitter.com/6kGUH75Cv7

-The council was also expected to approved a second ordinance that would bar all rent increases until Jan.
+The council was also expected to approve a second ordinance that would bar all rent increases until Jan.
 1. That's when a new state law goes into effect that provides similar protections.

-HAPPENING NOW: Los Angeles City Council discussing two ordinances aimed at halting "no-fault" evictions and rent hikes.— Anabel Muñoz (@abc7anabel) October 22, 2019

-The measures are designed to protect tenants before #AB1482 goes into effect on Jan 1, 2020. pic.twitter.com/7uExzh6xSB

 Gov. Gavin Newsom signed a new rent control law earlier this month that caps rent increases across the state.
 It limits those increases between 5% and 10% depending on the federal cost of living increase.